 What Is Personal/Online Backup?

-Personal Backup backs up all user-created data on Mac and Windows computers for $7 a month, $70 a year, or $130 every two years depending on which subscription plan you choose.
+Personal Backup backs up all user-created data on Mac and Windows computers.
 This covers unlimited backup of data on the computer itself as well as any internal drives, and external drives physically connected to the computer.
+For information about personal backup pricing please see here.
 (Please note that NAS devices are excluded from personal backup, however, Network drives can be backed up using our B2 Cloud Storage program.
 You can find out more about that service here. )

 Personal Backup is an active, evolving mirror of the current state of your computer and drives.
 By default, all Personal Backup accounts are set to 30-day version history, meaning that files that are deleted from your computer or disconnected drives are cycled off of our servers after 30 days from the last time they were present.
 We do, however, offer the option to upgrade to one of our Extended Version History options, which would allow you to retain deleted data or disconnected drive data for a year or Forever, depending on which option you choose.
 You can find out more about our Extended Version History options here.